DeploymentsBook/puppet-deployments/README.md

  The solution to this is to ensure that sudo works without warnings or errors.
  This specific issue shown in the logs simply requires a hosts entry for the node in /etc/hosts.

+ * If running in an OpenStack VM (not-recommended) and using a floating-up, swift-proxy and nova-novncserver will both fail to run because they will be unable to assign the floating IP upon start-up.